-

 What is malic acid?

 Malic acid (CAS No. 6915-15-7) is an organic acid naturally present in fruits, particularly apples, grapes, and berries.
-It contributes acidity and flavor to many foods and is also used in formulations for its preservative, acidifying, and exfoliating properties.
+It contributes to the acidity and flavor of many foods and is also used in formulations for its preservative, acidifying, and exfoliating properties.

 It is frequently found in: